araobp/learning-langchain/README.md

 I am a fan of SQLite, so I study in this project how I can use SQLite as a part of RAG.

 My final goal is to realize Data Driven Marketing framework with NLP and LLM for promoting LLM in the market.
+The framework will not be included in this project.

 ## OpenAI API